 - The University does not allow students to triple count courses for multiple degrees (i.e. you cannot count a course toward your Statistics Masters, home department Masters, and home PhD)

 - Transfer credits and undergraduate level courses will not count towards the SDSD AM

-- Independent studies do not count towards the SDSD AM
+- Independent studies and seminar courses (such as STAT 9910-301.
+Seminar sections vary by semester) do not count towards the SDSD AM

 - Non-Wharton PhD students in the SDSD AM program do not receive a Wharton email address nor do they have access to Wharton resources and events.